 The occurrence of a cold start will depend a lot on the variability of the application demand.
 For frequent and low variability traffic, cold starts will hardly be an issue.
 This is because the application will require the same number of microVMs most of the time.
 And since traffic is frequent (new requests every minute for example), Lambda will find warm microVMs available for most invocations.

 Applications that present infrequent or highly variable traffic demand, the likelihood of cold starts increase considerably.
 Infrequent access means Lambda will terminate microVMs after too long idle periods.
-And high variability increases chances of multiple concurrent requests, which may require spinning up microVMs from scratch.
+And high variability increases the chances of multiple concurrent requests, which may require spinning up microVMs from scratch.

-Solutions to Cold Starts
+Solutions to AWS Lambda Cold Starts

 A simple solution is invoking functions on a scheduled basis (e.g. every 10 minutes).
 This will make Lambda keep some microVMs alive all the time.
 Developers will commonly need to ensure warm starts for multiple concurrent requests.
 The scheduled process will need to handle multiple invocations in parallel in order to force Lambda into keeping multiple microVMs alive.